-All of the Different Types of Wedding Planners You Need to Know About
+All the Different Types of Wedding Planners You Need to Know About

 It's worth noting that a wedding professional can offer more than one type of service.
 "Planners can be designers, but not all designers are planners," Couick says.
 "Planners and designers can be stylists, but not all stylists are planners or designers.
 Planners can be coordinators, but not all coordinators are planners.
 Planners can be a designer, stylist and coordinator, but the reverse is not true."
 We know it starts to sound a bit like a riddle, but all of this is due to the fact that the role of a planner is by nature a more comprehensive one than say, a stylist, whose services are very specific.
 Here are all of the different types of wedding planners, explained below.

-"A full-service planner helps you plan everything from start to finish for the wedding day or for a weekend of events," Couick says.
-They help you create (and stick to) your budget, manage your planning timeline, recommend and hire vendors, help with event design, and facilitate venue tours.
+"A full-service wedding planner helps you plan everything from start to finish for the wedding day or for a weekend of events," Couick says.
+They help you create (and stick to) your budget, manage your planning timeline, recommend and hire wedding vendors, help with event design, and facilitate venue tours.
 And that's just the beginning.
 Full-service planners will help you with your guest list, invitations, RSVPs, day-of timelines, floor plans and on-site management.
-Basically, they're there to take the stress out of your wedding day so you can focus on what really matters: enjoying the celebration.
+Basically, they're there to take the stress out of your big day so you can focus on what really matters: enjoying the celebration.
+And according to the 2021 Real Wedding Study, 35% of couples who hired a wedding planner hired a full-service planner, make them the most popular types of planners.

 Why you'd want to hire a full-service planner: There are a million reasons why you'd want to tap a full-time planner for your wedding day.
 Maybe you don't have the time to plan a wedding, or maybe your guest list is overwhelmingly large—or maybe planning a wedding just isn't your strong suit.
 Whatever the case, hiring a full-time planner can help alleviate the pressure you may be feeling about the wedding day.